Hidden Gems: Long Beach Vacation Guide

 Earl Burns Miller Japanese Garden

-Located on the bustling campus of Cal State Long Beach, in the shadow of its big, blue pyramid, this quiet oasis remains unknown to many who rush by its wooden doors, unaware of the respite that lies within.
+Located on the bustling campus of Cal State Long Beach, this quiet oasis remains unknown to many who rush by its wooden doors.
 Buffered by trees, the Earl Burns Miller Japanese Garden (Earl Warren Dr.) revolves around a koi pond fed by small waterfalls.
 Though the garden is small, it offers a number of nooks allowing visitors the headspace to observe, meditate or simply catch their breath.
-Since the garden is sometimes closed when hosting campus events, and weddings, it is strongly suggested you check-in online.
+Since the garden is sometimes closed when hosting campus events and weddings, it is strongly suggested you check-in online.

 Dark Art Emporium

-Perhaps the most unique art collection in the city, Dark Art Emporium also inhabits a most unique space – the speakeasy-like gallery is accessible only by pushing through a door at the back of The 4th Horseman (121 W. Fourth St.) pizza restaurant.
-Once there, you’ll find that Dark Art offers an eclectic and ever-evolving mix of fine art and oddities, from surrealism to contemporary in the way of paintings, sculpture, human skulls and taxidermy.
-The emporium contains pieces rarely found in most galleries and is dedicated to showcasing artists and creators that often are ignored or challenge people’s perception of fine art.
+Perhaps the most unusual art collection in the city, Dark Art Emporium inhabits a most unique space accessible through a door at the back of The 4th Horseman (121 W. Fourth St.) pizza restaurant.
+Once inside you’ll see an eclectic and ever-evolving mix of fine art and oddities, from surrealism to contemporary in the way of paintings, sculpture, human skulls and taxidermy.
+The emporium is dedicated to showcasing artists and creators that often are ignored or challenge people’s perception of art.

 About the Author